 We believe that the following points are worth considering:

-Talent Isn't Enought - Your talent level at aged 12 or 13 is a poor predictor of how successful you will be ten years later.
-As ex American President Calvin Coolidge once noted, 'Nothing is more common than unsccessful men with talent'.
+Talent Isn't Enough - Your talent level at aged 12 or 13 is a poor predictor of how successful you will be ten years later.
+As ex-American President Calvin Coolidge once noted, 'Nothing is more common than unsuccessful men with talent'.

-Maturity Isn't a Straight Line - As well as people physically maturing at different rates, the brain goes through a huge amount of change during the teenage years (you can read our article in The Guardian for information about this here).
-This means that someones mindset, mentality, self-control and ability to manage emotions may change in this period, meaning it is hard to predict who has ‘the right mentality’ for the pressures of elite sport.
+Maturity Isn't a Straight Line - As well as people physically maturing at different rates, the brain goes through a huge amount of change during the teenage years (check out our article in the Guardian about this).
+This means that someone's mindset, mentality, self-control and ability to manage emotions may change in this period, meaning it is hard to predict who has ‘the right mentality’ for the pressures of elite sport.
 A sport psychologist can help develop these skills, but they are very difficult to predict in advance.

 Learning How To Fail Is Important - Mistakes offer an opportunity for self-reflection and can often be an important learning curve.
 By being labelled as an exceptional talent, this may lead to children being afraid of taking risks as they do not want to lose their title.
 As author JK Rowling notes, ‘it is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all – in which case, you fail by default’.

-Mastery Orientation - By comparing and contrasting youth footballers with others can quickly lead to a performance orientation (where demonstrating competence and appearing good is a priority) instead of a mastery orientation (where developing competence and learning matters).
+Mastery Orientation - Comparing and contrasting youth footballers with others can quickly lead to a performance orientation (where demonstrating competence and appearing good is a priority) instead of a mastery orientation (where developing competence and learning matters).
 This is essentially the difference between ‘proving yourself’ and ‘improving yourself’.

 For the overwhelming majority of children in academy football, they will not be professional footballers when they are older.
 Being part of an academy team could be some of the best times of their life.
 We therefore have a duty and obligation to make it as positive as possible.